cfragiadakis/Crime-Analysis-in-Chicago/README.md

 # **Conclusion**

 This crime analysis presents multiple ways to visualize our data, so we can have a better understanding of them.
-We depicted our data in an interactive map of Chicago, using Plotly library, and we also used heatmaps in order to highlight hotspots.
+We depicted our data in an interactive map of Chicago, using Plotly library, and heatmaps were used in order to highlight hotspots.
 Furthermore, we divided the city of Chicago into 3 clusters based on the location and frequent crime types in each region.
 Finally, we trained a Random Forest Classifier model with 28% accuracy, a satisfying result, considering our dataset is highly imbalanced and contains 32 possible crime types.